 Anchor Text Diversity

 Anchor text — the clickable text of the hyperlink — sends a relevance signal to Google about what the linked page covers.
 However, an unnatural anchor text profile raises red flags.
 A healthy backlink profile has a mix of: branded anchors (your company or site name), natural anchors (“click here”, “this article”, “read more”), partial match anchors (related phrases), and exact match anchors (your target keyword).
-A profile dominated by exact-match keyword anchors is a manipulation signal, especially if those anchors all appear at the same time.
+A profile dominated by exact-match keyword anchors is a manipulation signal, especially if those anchors appeared suddenly.
+For a dedicated deep-dive into anchor text strategy, see our guide on the importance of anchor text in backlinks.

 Link Velocity and Natural Growth